Allocations and reservations

 Besides selecting game server instances to reduce costs, the allocation system further optimizes the cost of the fleet by automatically defragmenting servers across machines and scaling game server instances down as needed based on time-to-live thresholds.
 As mentioned, allocation-based fleets work best for games that use a matchmaker to assign players to servers dynamically based on sets of player criteria, such as player experience level, location, and game mode.
 However, the allocation system doesn't support games that use a server browser where the players choose the game session they want to join from the game client.

 A reservation is a retroactive request by a server to notify Game Server Hosting (Multiplay) that the server is in use.
 Unlike allocations, the game server supplies the machine ID and the server ID in the request to tell Game Server Hosting which server you want.
-The reservation system has no intrinsic logic to select a game server instance based on variables an allocation would have used, such as location, cost, and game settings, thus Game Server Hostingcannot choose the best server upon which to host the game.
+The reservation system has no intrinsic logic to select a game server instance based on variables an allocation would have used, such as location, cost, and game settings.
+Game Server Hosting can't choose the best server upon which to host the game.
 Reservation-based fleets work best for games that use a server browser, which requires the player to select a specific server for each game session from the game client.

 The reservation system doesn’t support the ability to operate more than one game mode at a time.
-You can use the Fleet Profile Switch endpoint to trigger a zero-downtime profile switch for all servers in a reservation fleet.
+You can use the Fleet Profile Switch endpoint to trigger a zero-downtime profile change for all servers in a reservation fleet.

 Topics covered in this chapter: